Radom Pay

 Background

-Radom Pay is a Polish-registered Cryptocurrency payment processor that handled Reform UK's Cryptocurrency donations, including £12 million attributed to Christopher Harborne.
-Because the company is incorporated in Poland, it falls outside the jurisdiction of the UK's Financial Conduct Authority, creating a regulatory blind spot that the Electoral Commission confirmed it cannot address without the processor's voluntary cooperation .
+Radom Pay is a Polish-registered Cryptocurrency payment processor that handled Reform UK's Cryptocurrency donations.
+Because the company is incorporated in Poland, it falls outside the jurisdiction of the UK's Financial Conduct Authority (FCA), creating a regulatory blind spot that the Electoral Commission confirmed it cannot address without the processor's voluntary cooperation.

-The Electoral Commission confirmed in April 2026 that it cannot verify Reform UK's crypto donations because Reform has not provided wallet addresses.
-Radom Pay's offshore status means the commission has no mechanism to compel disclosure, exposing a structural gap in UK political finance law that crypto processors can exploit by routing donations through non-UK entities.
+The Electoral Commission confirmed in April 2026 that it cannot verify Reform UK's crypto donations because Reform has not provided wallet addresses, and Radom Pay's offshore status means the Commission has no mechanism to compel disclosure.
+This exposed a structural gap in UK political finance law: crypto processors incorporated outside the UK can route donations through non-UK entities without being subject to FCA or Electoral Commission scrutiny.
+The Representation of the People Bill was intended to close this gap by banning Cryptocurrency donations retrospectively, but the bill was excluded from parliamentary wash-up and will not become law before the 7 May elections.